ximo99/SIM-practice1-ex1/README.md

-﻿# Practice 1, exercice 1: the inclined plane.
+﻿# Practice 1, exercice 1: spring with inclined plane.
 Simulation.
 Simulation subject within the Multimedia Engineering degree from the ETSE - Universitat de València.
 March 2022.
 Practice 1, exercise 1.
 Rating 8.5.
 An inclined plane had to be simulated with a mass, also inclined, subject to the force of two springs, using numerical integration methods.

 🎞️ Video with the result: https://www.youtube.com/watch?v=xEUnrd95nZI